 For the cookie

-1. Microwave butter in heatproof bowl for 30 seconds on high until melted.
+• Microwave 6 tablespoons butter in heatproof bowl for 30 seconds on high until melted.
 Add granulated sugar and mix until combined.

-2. Add egg white, vegetable oil, and vanilla extract and mix until combined.
+• Add egg white, vegetable oil, and 1/2 teaspoon vanilla extract and mix until combined.

 For the buttercream

-1. Add softened butter to a medium size bowl.
-Add powdered sugar and vanilla and mix until fully blended and smooth using a hand mixer.
+• Add 8 tablespoons softened butter to a medium size bowl.
+Add powdered sugar and 1/2 teaspoon vanilla extract and mix until fully blended and smooth using a hand mixer.

 Your email address will not be published.
 Required fields are marked *